A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Introduction

-\paragraph{Contents of the paper.} The aim of this paper is to present and analyze a finite element approximation of the relaxed Cahn-Hilliard equation~\eqref{eq:CH-relax} with single-well potential~\eqref{eq:potential} and degenerate mobility~\eqref{eq:mobility} in dimensions $d=1,2,3$.
-More in details, we prove: (i) well-posedness of the numerical approximation; (ii) nonnegativity of discrete solutions ensured by adapting the upwind technique to the finite element approximation method; (iii) discrete energy and entropy bounds; (iv) convergence of discrete solutions.
-In System~\eqref{eq:CH-relax}, $\psi_{+}$ and $\psi_{-}$ are, respectively, the convex and concave part of $\psi$, and defined for $0 \le n < 1$ as
+\paragraph{Contents of the paper.} \AP{ The aim of this paper is to present and analyze two finite element approximations of the relaxed Cahn-Hilliard equation with single-well potential~\eqref{eq:potential} and degenerate mobility~\eqref{eq:mobility} in dimensions $d=1,2,3$.
+More in detail, we propose two different time discretizations leading to one nonlinear scheme on which we can prove analytically some important properties and one efficient linear scheme that retrieve these important properties during numerical simulations (but we can not prove them analytically).
+However, for the nonlinear scheme, we prove analytically: (i) well-posedness of the numerical approximation; (ii) nonnegativity of discrete solutions ensured by adapting the upwind technique to the finite element approximation method; (iii) dissipation of a discrete energy; (iv) convergence of discrete solutions. } \commentout{ In System~\eqref{eq:CH-relax}, $\psi_{+}$ and $\psi_{-}$ are, respectively, the convex and concave part of $\psi$, and defined for $0 \le n < 1$ as

 where $\psi_+$ is convex whenever $n^\star\le 1-\left(\f2 3\right)^3$.
 The main difference in the definition of the potential for the RDCH model is that the concave part of the potential must be defined on all $\R$ and bounded.
 Therefore, we assume that a proper extension of $\psi_-$ given in \eqref{eq:psi-plus-minus} exists and satisfies